lozwilsonosmar-star/metin2omg/README.md

 Please head over there for further instructions.

 ## 2. Building

+**Note:** This project is compatible with Ubuntu 22.04 and 24.04.
+For Ubuntu 24.04, see the [specific instructions](#ubuntu-2404-specific-instructions) below.
 ### A. Building Docker images
 #### Building a Docker image from the repository
 In order to build a local Docker image on your local architecture, just build the